janmoelter/Z-BRAIN-registration/README.md

    This will create the reference atlas as the spatial resolution of 2µm per pixel in every spatial direction in the directory `Data/Atlases/Z-BRAIN 2x2x2` that we will use in the following.

-2. If the neuroimaging dataset consists of summary images for the individual imaging planes, we need to combine those into a volumetric image (the "moving image").
+2. If the neuroimaging dataset consists of summary images for the individual imaging planes, we need to combine those into a volume image (the "moving image").

    ![](README/volumeImageCreation-schematic.png)

    ```
-   python volumeImageCreation.py --plane-images Data/<imaging dataset>/*.tif --plane-image-order S --plane-orientation P R --plane-spacing 0.2426 0.2426 --plane-height 7.5 --output-file Data/<imaging dataset>/<imaging dataset>.nrrd
+   python volumeImage.py from-plane-images --plane-images Data/<imaging dataset>/*.tif --plane-image-order S --plane-orientation P R --plane-spacing 0.2426 0.2426 --plane-height 7.5 --output-file Data/<imaging dataset>/<imaging dataset>.nrrd
    ```

-   This will combine the set of images `Data/<imaging dataset>/*.tif` given their spatial resolution into a volumetric image `Data/<imaging dataset>/<imaging dataset>.nrrd`.
+   This will combine the set of images `Data/<imaging dataset>/*.tif` given their orientation and spatial resolution into a volume image `Data/<imaging dataset>/<imaging dataset>.nrrd`.
 Here the set of images is interpreted as ordered from superior to inferior and the individual images are oriented so that the vertical axis goes from posterior to anterior and the horizontal axis from right to left, with no in-plane rotation.

 3. Given the reference atlas created above and the moving image, we can perform the registration.
 For the registration, we use the SynQuick['s'] transformation (Favre-Bulle et al., 2018).